FimomilI/SQLZoo/Tutorials.md

-## *The nobel table can be used to practice more SUM and COUNT functions
+## *The nobel table can be used to practice more SUM and COUNT functions (last edited 23/07/2025)

 Another tutorial for aggregate functions (<https://sqlzoo.net/wiki/The_nobel_table_can_be_used_to_practice_more_SUM_and_COUNT_functions.>) using the Nobel table introduced in the [SELECT basics section](#0-select-basics-last-edited-20072025)